gentzkow/template_archive/README.md

    git lfs pull
 ```

-   This will not affect files that ship with the `template`.
+   This will not affect files that ship with the `template` (which use the standard `git` storage).
 The first command will initialize `git lfs` for usage.
 The second command will instruct `git lfs` to handle files with extensions such as `.pdf`, `.png`, etc. The third command will download large files from the remote repository to your local computer, if any exist.
 See [here](https://git-lfs.github.com/) for more  on how to modify your `git lfs` settings.

+   Note that it is not required to initialize `git lfs` to work with the files hosted on `template`, but it is highly recommended that you initialize `git lfs` for large file storage by running the script above.

 3. If you already have `conda` setup on your local machine, feel free to skip this step.
 If not, this will install a lightweight version of `conda` that will not interfere with your local `Python` and `R` installations.